 Luckily, there are tools designed to overcome communication barriers remote work brings into organizations.

-The key here is to make it as easy as possible for your employees to keep up with the latest company updates and find all the materials and information they need without having to look for it.
+The key is to make it as easy as possible for your employees to access information, follow updates, and communicate without friction.

 Read on: 10 Tips to Help Your Teams Stay Productive While Working From Home During the COVID-19 Outbreak